hyuna-ham/hyuna-ham.github.io/aboutme.md

 All they own in this world is $20,000 (our bank account today) because two failures left us with nothing; our house was auctioned off cheap.
 And *absolutely* everything including my parents’ life savings was gone.
 Even after every furniture and other assets were sold off, still, we ended up with a $10 million debt.
 Since then, it was constant “battle”.
 Yes, our revenue may be impressive as we are in the scale business, but as we make smaller, but exact replica of the port facilities and vessels, some that weigh over 160 tons, it costs a *fortune* to make them.
 Likewise, at least 90% of the revenue is spent to make these testing facilities, especially since they are high-tech facilities (technology costs significant capital) while the remaining 10% or so of the revenue goes to pay our five employees including our engineers.
 Thus, it is tough.

-But we have each other.{: .text-center }
+But we have each other.

 In fact, this only brought us together even more: I say “even more” because these business failures did not change us a bit.
 We were a very close-knit loving family to begin with; my father, no matter how busy he was working for Samsung, a company known for its long work hours, he made time for us, whenever he could, studying insects together with us, assembling LEGO blocks, carrying out science experiments *together* with us and took us to the science fairs.